PetarMihalj/cpack/README.md

 # The solution:

-Cpack attempts to cure this problem, by providing a standard script which can preprocess the file and include all needed files.
+Cpack attempts to cure this problem, by providing a standard script which can preprocess the main source file and include all needed libraries.
 It makes use of standard gcc preprocessor to ensure all preprocessor directives work well, including #pregma once (commonly used for libraries).

 Usage example: